zeroluck/docs/sources/admin-guide/uma/policy.md

 # UMA Policies

+UMA Policy - object that protects UMA Resources.
+Protection of resources are made via scopes.
+Gluu server evaluates all policies (identified by scopes) in order to grant access.

 ## Algorithm

 Rules:

-- Policy protects scopes.
+- Policy protects resources based on scopes.
 If scope is protected by policy then during RPT authorization such policy script must return true in order to authorize access to resource, otherwise authorization is denied.
 - Scope can be protected by multiple policies.
 If one scope is protected by multiple policies then all policies must return true to authorize access.
 If at least one policy returned false then authorization is denied.
 /sources/img/interception_scripts/uma_policy_handling.jpg
 ![Alt text](/img/interception_scripts/uma_policy_handling.jpg "UMA policy handling")